cerovina/Irises-Graph/README.md

 # Irises-Graph
-I created a chart in R which compares the Sepal length, Sepal width, Petal length and Petal width of various Iris samples.
+I created a chart in R which compares the sepal length, sepal width, petal length and petal width of various iris samples.